mumbles1/ESPHome-Nessie-Key/README.md

 Features
 1. Function with nothing more than ESP8266 chip excluding power
-2. Voltage regulator optional.
+2. Voltage regulator optional
-    1. No extra hardware needed to preform wiegand read & write.
+3. No extra hardware needed to preform wiegand read & write.
-3. Simultaneously read and write on 2 wires.
+4. Simultaneously read and write on 2 wires.
-4. Ability to preform physical wiegand loop back test.
+5. Ability to preform physical wiegand loop back test.
 For troubleshooting wiegand transmit and receive.
-5. Ability to trigger a replay of the last wiegand read through a “unicorn key”.
+6. Ability to trigger a replay of the last wiegand read through a “unicorn key”.
-6. No dependency of WiFi or Bluetooth.
+7. No dependency of WiFi or Bluetooth.
-7. Ability to remotely monitor and operate over MQTT
+8. Ability to remotely monitor and operate over MQTT
-8. Ability to configure wifi via captive portal.
+9. Ability to configure wifi via captive portal.
-9.
+10.